ucam-department-of-psychiatry/crate/docs/source/nlp/nlprp.rst

 An example exchange using immediate processing follows.
 The request sends three pieces of text with metadata, and requests two processors to be run on each of them.
 (Neither processor takes any arguments.)
+Comments are marked with `#` and are not part of the actual exchange.

 .. rst-class:: nlprprequest